Archive by Author

 Fall/Winter Round-Up: Theatre and Dance

 By Marc Shulgold Well, the leaves have finally turned, which means that fall is finally upon us, bringing a bevy of performing arts events.
-Here’s a sampling of programs that proudly embrace the unusual, […]
+Here’s a sampling of programs that proudly embrace the unusual, the unexpected, the uncompromising.
+In other words, typical Tier III stuff.
+PHAMALy Theatre Company I hear the same reaction from audience members all the time,” […]

 1 Comment Read more »